-The Alimentarium's new permanent exhibition invites visitors to answer three key questions: What do I eat?, How do I eat? and Why do I eat?
+The Alimentarium's permanent exhibition invites visitors to answer three key questions: What do I eat?, How do I eat? and Why do I eat?
 This naturally leads us to contemplate on food, society, and bodily functions and their interdependence with nutrition.
 The exhibition is structured around three main axes:

-The Food Sector = Me and the outside world The Society Sector = Me and other people The Body Sector = Me and my body encourage participation and interactivity.
+The Food Sector = Me and the outside world

+The Society Sector = Me and other people

+The Body Sector = Me and my body

+These three axes correspond to three distinct areas in the exhibition, each designed to encourage participation and interactivity.
 Pupils will have all their senses stimulated as they read, listen, look and express themselves as they experiment.

-These three axes correspond to three distinct areas in the exhibition, each designed to